 The buildings that we rent out or that are open to our residents and visitors need to be well maintained and safe.
-We must ensure that we get best value for money and work with our tenants and service users to resolve issues at the earliest opportunity.
+We must ensure that we get best value for money and work with our tenants and service users to resolve issues at the earliest Through the One Public Estate programme, we will continue to work with our partners to make the best use of buildings owned across the public sector.